 “We can’t just leave her!”
-Peter screamed.
+Peter shouted.

 His gaze faltered beneath his green-glowing battle-helmet.
 “But…but…”